mdeweerd/KiAuto/README.md

 To achieve it you need to create a *filters file*.
 Each line contains a rule to exclude one or more matching errors.
 The syntax is:

 ```
-ERROR_NUMBER,REGULAR_EXPRESSION
+ERROR_ID,REGULAR_EXPRESSION
 ```

 The regular expression must follow the Python syntax.
 In the simplest case this can be just the text that the error must contain.

-The error number is just the KiCad internal number for the error you want to ignore.
+The error id is just the KiCad internal number for the error you want to ignore.
+For KiCad 6 this is a string, not a number.

 Here is an example, suppose our report says: